garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-firestore-native.md

 ### Step 1: Accessing GCP Firestore Instance from a DevBox

-1. Connect to your Devzero workspace.
+1. Connect to your DevZero workspace.
 2. Store the **Google Authentication Credentials** on the workspace.
 3. Install **Python** and **PIP**: